LioQing/wgpu-3dgs-editor/README.md

 ## Overview

+> [!WARNING]
+>
+> This library is under active development, breaking API changes between versions may occur frequently.
+>
+> Use at your own risk.

 This library provides a set of tools to create and manipulate 3D Gaussian Splatting models.
 It includes:
 - Selecting Gaussians using selection operations and expressions.
     - Primitive operations: union, intersection, difference, symmetric difference, and inversion.